-Here is a recent talk I gave at the 2013 Hay-on-Wye Philosophy and Music Festival of the Institute of Art and Ideas, touching on lucidity principles and the deepest connections between music and mathematics.
+Here is a talk I gave at the 2013 Hay-on-Wye Philosophy and Music Festival of the Institute of Art and Ideas, touching on lucidity principles and the deepest connections between music and mathematics.

 The silence in which sounds shape themselves has been a great joy to me.
 Thanks to the Internet I can share that joy with anyone in the world.
 No need for acknowledgement; I have no career that depends on it!

 This little piece, `Fugue on a Telephone Number' (MP3 file for download, 2.5 Mbyte, duration 5'), is partly in memory of my father and is also for two dear friends, whose telephone number gave me the opening theme.
 There is a noticeable edit near the end, because after the recording I changed my mind -- or, rather, my mind was changed -- about how the piece wanted to end.
 (Here are pdf files of the revised score (7 pages, ca. 50 kbyte each), 1, 2, 3, 4, 5, 6, 7, and the string parts (2 pages each), v1, v2, c1, c2; a few other notes have been changed, since the recording, on page 6 of the score.)
 The new ending was inspired by a fascinating correspondence with the Israeli composer Yuval Shay-El.
-From that correspondence arose the idea of ending near the twin tonal centres, E and A, simultaneously -- a bit like the slow movement of Beethoven's op 132 string quartet, the famous hymn to convalescence that Beethoven thought of as being `in the Lydian mode', but which, to my ear, is nothing of the kind because it simply has the twin tonal centres C and F.
+From that correspondence arose the idea of ending near the twin tonal centres, E and A, simultaneously -- a bit like the extraordinary slow movement of Beethoven's op 132 string quartet, the famous hymn to convalescence that Beethoven thought of as being `in the Lydian mode', but which, to my ear, is nothing of the kind because it simply has the twin tonal centres C and F.

 I happen to think that today's affluent societies are making a colossal mistake in downplaying the spiritual importance of artistic creativity in general, and of music in particular, and in supposing that scientific and mathematical creativity has nothing to do with artistic creativity.
 Lip service is paid, but the reality shows itself in, for instance, education priorities and education cuts, and above all in the unconscious assumption that if something can't be measured then it can't be important!
 (That last assumption is also, it seems to me, part of what's leading to other insanities such as the patenting of people.)
 I happen to think, also, that an understanding of how music works has a great deal to say not only about lucidity principles but also, more generally, about human nature at its deeper levels.